Shorty McWilliams: Early life and college

 McWilliams attended Meridian High School in Meridian, Mississippi.

 McWilliams first played for the Mississippi State Bulldogs of Mississippi State University in 1944 and again from 1946 to 1948.
 He recorded career totals of 1,808 rushing yards and 19 rushing touchdowns for the Bulldogs.
 In 1944, he was an Associated Press Second Team All-American, the Southeastern Conference Player of the Year and ranked tenth in the Heisman Trophy vote.
 McWilliams was a First Team All-SEC selection all four years he played for the Bulldogs.
 He was inducted into the Mississippi Sports Hall of Fame in 1963 and the Mississippi State Sports Hall of Fame in 1970.
 In 2014, McWilliams became the sixth Bulldog to be inducted into the Mississippi State Ring of Honor.

 McWilliams played for the Army Black Knights of the United States Military Academy in 1945.
 He was ranked eighth in the Heisman Trophy vote, while the Black Knights finished 9–0 and were named consensus national champions.

 Professional career

-McWilliams was drafted by the Chicago Bears with the 62nd pick in the 1948 NFL draft.
+McWilliams was drafted by the Chicago Bears in the eighth round with the 62nd pick in the 1948 NFL draft.

 McWilliams was drafted by the Los Angeles Dons with the 101st pick in the 1948 AAFC Draft.
 He played in 11 games for the Dons in 1949, starting two.

 McWilliams was selected by the Pittsburgh Steelers in the third round of the 1950 AAFC dispersal draft.
 He played in ten games for the Steelers in 1950.
 His career was shortened by a knee injury.